skedgo/tripgo-api/docs/faq.md

   * `me_mic_bic`, regular bicycle
   * `me_mic_fbic`, folding/portable bicycle that will be taken on any public transport mode, and will be taken all the way to the destination
   * `me_mic_esc`, e-scooter up to 25 km/h.
 Portable, allowed on cycle lanes in general, except specific rules in certain countries
   * `me_mic_fesc`, e-scooter up to 45 km/h.
-Portable, not allowed on cycle lanes in general, except specific rules in certain
+Portable, not allowed on cycle lanes in general, except specific rules in certain countries

 #### `stationary_`